15 Things To Know About Moving to and Living in Jacksonville, Florida

 (Source: @JacksonvilleZooandGardens)

-13. The Top 10 Things To Do in Jax
+13. There Are Plenty of Things To Do in Jacksonville

-Looking for something to do on a weekend day?
+What’s it like to live in Jacksonville, FL, when you’re looking for something fun to do on the weekends?
 From beach hopping and art gazing to catching a show or shopping for local goods, head to these sites to entertain yourself and fall in love with the city along the way.

 - Jacksonville Zoo and Gardens